muratk5n/thirdwave/en/2014/06/the-culture-code.md

 Heritage

-Because [USA] was so vast and underpopulated when we developed it, we have grown accustomed to a certain level of disposability..
+Because [USA] was so vast and underpopulated.. [citizens] have grown accustomed to a certain level of disposability..
 [The Japanese] country comprises only 146,000 square miles..
 There was never a vast frontier to explore.
 The Japanese couldn’t “dispose” of their houses or their property if they grew disenchanted; they needed to make the most of their land and to keep it as productive as possible.
 In addition, because so many people live in such a small space.. efficiency is critical.
 There’s no room for wasted products or wasted process.
 Mistakes are costlier.
 Quality is a necessity.
 Perfection is premium.

 Americans, on the other hand, find perfection boring.
 If something is perfect, you’re stuck with it for life, and that doesn’t sit well with